finite-element/finite-element-course/doc/source/L3_interpolation.rst

 Local and global interpolation operators
 ----------------------------------------

-.. proof:definition:: Local interpolant
+.. proof:definition:: Local interpolator

    Given a finite element `(K,\mathcal{P},\mathcal{N})`, with corresponding nodal basis `\{\phi_i\}_{i=0}^k`.
 Let `v` be a function such that `N_i(v)` is well-defined for all `i`.
-   Then the local interpolant `\mathcal{I}_K` is an operator mapping `v` to `\mathcal{P}` such that
+   Then the local interpolator `\mathcal{I}_K` is an operator mapping `v` to `\mathcal{P}` such that

    .. math::

       (I_Kv)(x) = \sum_{i=0}^kN_i(v)\phi_i(x).

-We now discuss some useful properties of the local interpolant.
+We now discuss some useful properties of the local interpolator.

 .. _Ilinear: